 How much of South Korea can you see in 10 days?
 Well, quite a bit if you follow this South Korea itinerary which is how I spent my 10 days in Korea!

-I went to the best places in Korea from the South of South Korea in Busan, to Jeju Island– one of the new 7 Natural Wonders of the World before heading to the Capital City of Seoul.
+I went to the best places to visit Korea from the South of South Korea in Busan, to Jeju Island– one of the new 7 Natural Wonders of the World before heading to the Capital City of Seoul.

 If you’re thinking, is 2 weeks in Korea enough?
-Well, I can tell you that in 10 days I felt like I saw a lot on this Korea travel trip but it didn’t feel rushed.
+Well, I can tell you that in 10 days I felt like I saw a lot on this Korea travel trip but it didn’t feel rushed at all.

 I think this is the best South Korea itinerary for 10 days because seeing both the North and the South of the country, plus an island, gave me a good overview of what Korea travel is all about.
-So in this South Korea Travel Blog, here’s your South Korea 10 days itinerary visiting Busan, Jeju Island and Seoul, including details on where to go in Seoul as this is one big and amazing city to navigate!
+So in this South Korea Travel Blog, here’s your South Korea 10 day itinerary visiting Busan, Jeju Island and Seoul, including details on where to go in Seoul!

 South Korea Itinerary